eligrey/FileSaver.js/README.md

-FileSaver.js is the solution to saving files on the client-side, and is perfect for web apps that generates files on the client, However if the file is coming from the server we recommend you to first try to use [Content-Disposition][8] attachment response header as it has more cross-browser compatible
+FileSaver.js is the solution to saving files on the client-side, and is perfect for web apps that generates files on the client, However if the file is coming from the server we recommend you to first try to use [Content-Disposition][8] attachment response header as it has more cross-browser compatiblity.

 Looking for `canvas.toBlob()` for saving canvases?
 Check out [canvas-toBlob.js][2] for a cross-browser implementation.